Thanosfuture/Thanosfuture/README.md

 - 👋 Hi, I’m @Thanosfuture
-- 👀 I’m interested in Python and Data analyst project
+- 👀 I’m interested in Python
-- 🌱 I’m currently learning python and AI
+- 🌱 I’m currently learning python
 -    I have no idea how this website works, happy to get help from anyone.Thanks

 <!---